lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 ##################################

-    Trying as a participant to make fake data (need to let everyone "approve" on staging?)
+    Adding someone else to your study (try it out) Trying as a participant to make fake data (need to let everyone "approve" on staging?)
         Tip: aim webcam at computer
     Consent manager